nahtanojako/100-days-of-code/log.md

 ### Day 38: December 19, 2018

 **Today's Progress**:Started the ES6 for everyone course of wesbos too.Practised scopes again and worked on arrow functions.
 Wrote different functions and learned where to use arrows functions.

+### Day 39: December 20, 2018

+**Today's Progress**:Started the ES6 for everyone course of wesbos too.Practised arrow functions completed the exercises of wesbos's course.
+Also, started template literals section.